jhsesa/caseware-test/caseware/README.md

 - **Threat modeling** — AI can list common attack patterns but cannot evaluate your specific tenant isolation model or data sensitivity.
 - **Audit log schema** — AI will generate plausible schemas but cannot know what your compliance team requires for a SOC 2 or ISO 27001 audit trail.
 - **Performance under load** — AI benchmarks are generalized; validate with your actual traffic shape (multi-tenant burst patterns differ significantly from single-tenant).
+- **Framework Upgrade Nuances** — AI models often default to patterns from previous versions (e.g., .NET 8).
+They should not be trusted with the subtle breaking changes of newer frameworks (like .NET 10 claim mapping or AOT/Source Generator JSON quirks) without rigorous integration testing.

 ---